lanternetwork/LootAura/LAUNCH_CHECKLIST.md

 **Technical Lead**: [To be assigned]
 **Support Team**: [To be assigned]

-This checklist ensures a comprehensive and successful launch of YardSaleFinder with minimal risk and maximum user satisfaction.
+This checklist ensures a comprehensive and successful launch of LootAura with minimal risk and maximum user satisfaction.